How to choose a great password (that you'll still remember)

 Never use: Your phone number, your birthday, or family member's birthday as a password.
 And especially never use your social security number!
-This is actually very common, and not only is it not a secure password, it could lead to identity theft (your social security number should always be kept as private as possible).
+This is very common, and not only is it not a secure password, it could lead to identity theft (your social security number should always be kept as private as possible).
 Also avoid using your name, short names or family names.
-As mentioned above, don't use consecutive alpahbetic letter or number chains, and for pete's sake never use "password" as your password.
+As mentioned above, don't use consecutive alphabetic letter or number chains, and for Pete's sake never use "password" as your password.
 USA Today reports that according cybersecurity firm Trustwave, the most popular passwords from the stolen list were 123456, 123456789, 1234 and, yes, "password."
 Stop it!
 (But don't feel badly if you have a lame password.
 After all, it was just revealed that for 20 years, the nuclear launch code at U.S. minuteman military silos was 000000000.)

 Check out the smart password basics in the video below:

 Something long: “Studies have shown that length is better than complexity.
 It’s better to have 20 characters that make sense to you,” Michael Davis of Savid Security told a reporter for the Earthlink Security website.
 Longer passwords are better than shorter ones, and since most sites require you to have a password longer than six characters (and some ask for longer than eight) you should use as many as you want to or can remember.

 Mix up your characters: Using a combination of letters (both upper and lowercase), numbers, and symbols is the best way to go as the more complex combination of characters won't be easy to guess.
 If you are afraid you won't remember a number, use the number 3 for E, 8 for B or 1 for I and so on.